Winter dog walks: Safety tips

 Shorter walks on very cold days

 While walking your dog regularly is essential, it’s a good idea to limit the length of time your dog walks when the weather is especially severe.
-To make sure your dog meets it’s regular exercise requirements, you can supplement your walks with some fun indoor activities.
+To make sure your dog meets their regular exercise requirements, you can supplement your walks with some fun indoor activities.

 Always keep your dog on a leash